Central Laser Facility

 Central Laser Facility (CLF) is a research facility in the UK.
 It is part of the Rutherford Appleton Laboratory.
 The facility is dedicated to studying the applications of high energy lasers.
 It was opened in 1976.
 As of 2013 there are 5 active laser laboratories at the CLF: Vulcan, Astra Gemini, Artemis, ULTRA, and OCTOPUS.
 The facility provides both high-power and high-sensitivity lasers for study across broad fields of science from atomic and plasma physics to medical diagnostics, biochemistry and environmental science.
 Also through the Centre for Advanced Laser Technology and Application (CALTA), CLF is responsible for laser development.
 DiPOLE is the brainchild of that project.

 History

 The Vulcan is the first operational laser at the CLF.
 By 1997, when a new director was appointed, M. H. R. Hutchinson, formerly of Imperial College London, CLF was also operating a second laser, the Titania, at that time said to be the world brightest krypton fluoride laser.

 Current lasers

 Vulcan

 The Vulcan is the world's most powerful laser user facility.
 It emits a light beam in the petawatts.
-The construction of the core of the Vulcan was carried out by Kvaerner Engineering and Construction to specifications on par with those in the nuclear industry.
+The construction of the core of the Vulcan was carried out by Kværner Engineering and Construction to specifications on par with those in the nuclear industry.
 The chamber is lined with aluminium and lead to reduce radiation.

 Vulcan, initially a 0.5 terawatt two beams neodymium laser, was first upgraded in 1980 to a 6 beams 1.5 TW laser.
 Power was again increased in 1982, to 3 TW.